Microwave Remote Sensing of Vegetation Water Dynamics

 Sentinel-1 for Agriculture

-Our recent study shows that Sentinel-1 data have significant potential value to monitor growth and development of key Dutch crops.
+Sentinel-1 data have significant potential value to monitor growth and development of key Dutch crops.
 Furthermore, the guaranteed availability of Sentinel-1 imagery in clouded conditions ensures the reliability of data to meet the real-time monitoring needs of farmers, food producers and regulatory bodies.

 Link to full paper